 But the Japanese are also very hospitable and friendly towards foreigners, whom they regard as honoured visitors to their country.
 If wanting to fit in and become part of Japanese society, the onus will be on expats to learn the language, customs and traditions.

 Language barrier in Japan

-Learning Japanese can be extremely challenging if expats want to go beyond the basics of conversation.
-Besides the difficulty of learning to read and write Japanese characters, there are highly intricate systems of formal language which even native Japanese speakers find complex and difficult to master.
+Learning Japanese can be challenging if expats want to go beyond the basics of conversation.
+Besides the difficulty of learning to read and write Japanese characters, there are highly intricate systems of formal language that even native Japanese speakers find complex and challenging to master.